osp/osp.tools.visualculture/README.txt

 - If you receive an error about "missing magic files", re-install charlock_holmes gem: `gem install charlock_holmes -- --with-icu-dir=/usr/share/icu/4.8.1.1/` (again, the directory in the example is from ArchLinux).

 - You need to (re)build the linguist gem as above to add the new mimetypes.
 At least, on ArchLinux simply copying the files directly into the `/usr/lib/ruby/gem` tree at their respective locations did not work, but re-building and re-installing did.

+- On Ubuntu, building the rmagick gem requires you to first "sudo apt-get install libmagick9-dev"

+- On Ubuntu, building the Charlock Holmes gem requires you to first "sudo apt-get install libicu-dev", on Fedora "yum install libicu-devel""